CharlesStover/reactn/README.md

 ### No boilerplate

-For function components, `import { useGlobal } from 'reactn';` to harness the power of React Hooks!
+For function components, `import { useGlobal } from "reactn";` to harness the power of React Hooks!

-For class components, simply change `import React from 'react';` to `import React from 'reactn';`, and your React class components will have global state built in!
+For class components, simply change `import React from "react";` to `import React from "reactn";`, and your React class components will have global state built in!

-If you prefer class decorators, you can continue to `import React from 'react';` for your components and additionally `import reactn from 'reactn';` for access to the `@reactn` decorator!
+If you prefer class decorators, you can continue to `import React from "react";` for your components and additionally `import reactn from "reactn";` for access to the `@reactn` decorator!

 ### Intuitive